-Net Income Attributable to Non-Controlling Interest.
-The net income attributable to non-controlling interest is the share of net income attributable to the interests of non-controlling shareholders in certain of our subsidiaries in China, Indonesia, Japan and Australia.
-No net income was generated in connection with the sale of project assets which was attributable to non-controlling interests for the year ended December 31 2018.
+Net Income/(Loss) Attributable to Non-Controlling Interest.

+The net income (loss) attributable to non-controlling interest is the share of net income (loss) attributable to the interests of non-controlling shareholders in certain of our subsidiaries in China, Indonesia and Australia.